suwaloff/Algorithms/README.md

-# this reprository created for my learning basic algoritms
+## this reprository created for my learning basic algoritms
-### Search Algorithms: -Lineary  - Binary
-### Sort Algorithms: -Bubble

 ### Status: Inprocess